11 Tips for Hiking Camelback Mountain in Scottsdale

 Best Time to Hike Camelback Mountain

-The best time to hike Camelback Mountain and the surrounding areas of Phoenix in Arizona is either in the Spring or Fall months.
-This is when the temperatures are much cooler.
-If you were to go in the summer, you could see temperatures get as high as 120 degrees.
+The best time to hike Camelback Mountain and the surrounding areas of Phoenix in Arizona is in the Spring or Fall.
+The temperatures are much cooler then.
+If you go in the summer, you could see temperatures as high as 120 degrees.

 If you want to enjoy your vacation, I suggest going in October.
 That has been my favorite month of my time living here.